-Vermicelli payasam or kheer is one of the traditional sweets prepared all across India.
+Vermicelli payasam or kheer is one of the traditional milk based sweets prepared all across India.
 It is a delicious, quick & easy preparation for many festivals

-Vermicelli is also known as semiya or seviyan.
-To prepare paysam, roast it in ghee, then cook in milk and garnish with roasted nuts.
+Vermicelli is semiya or seviyan.
+To prepare paysam, roast semiya in ghee, then cook in milk and garnish with roasted nuts.
 As with any recipe, there are slight variations to the recipe from household to household and region to region.
-Vermicelli payasam ~ kheer is western version of vermicelli pudding.
+Semiya payasam ~ kheer is western version of vermicelli pudding.

 The second ingredient for this week's ingredients exchange is multicolored vermicelli from Mireille.
-Initial plan was to make savory vermicelli.
-Since multicolored vermicelli is colorful, it is more appetizing as a dessert than in a savory form.
-In addition, vermicelli had a vanilla-ish smell to it.
-Hence in the last minute I changed my mind and prepared vermicelli pudding ~ payasam ~ kheer, instead.
+Initial plan was to make a savory vermicelli.
+Since multicolored semiya is colorful, it is more appetizing as a dessert than in a savory form.
+In addition, it had a vanilla-ish smell to it.
+Hence, in the last minute I changed my mind and prepared kheer instead.

-Addtion of some powdered blanched almonds and cashew nuts to payasam gives it a rich, nutty consistency.
 However, the consistency and the color doesn't really matter as payasam tends to thicken as it cools.
-Just some milk to bring it back to desired consistency serve.
-Second, once vermicelli cools, the colors of vermicelli are not as vibrant as when hot and fresh.
+Just add some milk to bring it back to desired consistency before serving.
+Second, once the payasam cools, the colors of semiya are not as vibrant as when hot and fresh.

 - 6-8 Cashews broken into pieces